 (b) as described in the laboratory’s scope of accreditation granted by a signatory to the ILAC Arrangement.

 Conversion tables: Tables that provide multiplication factors to convert measurements from one unit of measure to a different unit of measure.

-http://www.nist.gov

-EA: The European Cooperation for Accreditation

-http://www.european-accreditation.org
+Use of conversion tables published in NIST SP 811 is recommended.

 GIDEP: Government-Industry Data Exchange Program, a source for U.S. Military and various industry calibration procedures.